Cracked Slab & Concrete Floor Crack Repair

 Two options for repairing sinking concrete slabs:

-- Install a slab pier system that connects the slab to stable soil or bedrock.
+- For cracked slab repair, install a slab pier system that connects the slab to stable soil or bedrock.
 Once installed, the system makes it possible to re-level settled slab sections.

 - Raise settled concrete using PolyLevel expanding foam.
 Injecting this high-density foam beneath the slab will fill voids and consolidate weak soil while also raising settled slabs back to their original position.
-Learn more about concrete leveling and what makes PolyLevel an effective concrete repair solution.
+Learn more about concrete floor crack repair, concrete leveling, and what makes PolyLevel an effective concrete repair solution.

 AquaGuard Foundation Solutions is your local foundation repair contractor capable of fixing each and every foundation issue your home may be experiencing.
 Don’t let your cracked foundation floor get worse, call us for a free floor slab repair quote today!